How to turn website traffic into leads

 Once again, the secret is in the balancing of two extremes.

 Place CTAs (calls to action) all over the site.
 It should be hard for someone to exit without being presented with an opportunity to take action.
+Talk to your web hosting provider about design elements such as CTAs or create your own website using a website builder.

 One of the main benefits of using your website for lead generation is the home-field advantage.
 You can measure the success of website links and find out where people are dropping off.
 Data driven marketing will improve your results over time.